Opera by Thomas Adès

 Part of what has drawn me specifically to contemporary opera is in how much interpretive freedom singers can have with musical notation that implements Sprechstimme and ghost notes.
 In terms of music as communication, it is a very effective expressive device within vocal music.
 In more standard coloratura soprano repertoire, exclamations of emotion are often represented as vocalises on "ah" (indeed, it is probably a third of what we sing!).
 These vocal lines are aesthetically beautiful, but historically exist more as an opportunity for the singer to display technical virtuosity.
 Sacrificing beauty of tone - most especially in bel canto repertoire - even on the shortest "ah!", for the sake of giving a character more emotional depth and nuance, is viewed as a sacrilege of performance style.
 Unsurprisingly then, having permission in this case to alternate operatic singing with musical speech was a hugely satisfying creative exercise.

 While at this point it may seem like I am referencing an opera renowned for its musical representation of oral sex to launch into a dialogue on what is expressive singing, I think I will play it safe and return to my original thesis!
 Perhaps what is difficult for people to digest in Powder Her Face is that despite how difficult it is for an audience to sympathize with such a problematic central character, the libretto and music do not make it easy to simply dismiss the duchess' fate as karmic or deserved.
 What became obvious once we began staging rehearsals is that every character Margaret Campbell interacts with throughout the opera is equally as unsympathetic as she.
 The duchess is ridiculed from the onset by the maid and electrician, flirted with and then directly gossiped about by her confidantes, obsessed over by the waitress and mistress sleeping with her husband, and sensationalized by the judge and media figures following her divorce scandal.
-Any kindness towards her is at least partially motivated by what information or benefit can be received in return.
+Moreover, any kindness towards her is at least partially motivated by whatever benefit can be received in return.

 Director: Dorotty Szalma